Four months ago, I got my hair trimmed … or so I thought.

 Everyone needs a professional sidekick.
 Who will be yours?

-Embark on your self-discovery journey today!
+Embark on your self-discovery journey with me today!